codedbychavez/hashing-in-python/README.md

-# hashes-and-message-digests-in-python
+# hashing-in-python
-A companion repo for my post on dailycodeturtorial.com - hashes and message digets in python
+A companion repo for my post on dailycodeturtorial.com - hashing in python